" Labrador Retriever Dog Breed Health and Care – Wild Earth

 Summary

-Average lifespan Labrador dog owners can expect is 10 to 14 years, with proper diet, exercise, and regular vet care playing a key role in longevity.
+• Average Lifespan: Labrador dog owners can expect 11 to 13 years, with proper diet, exercise, and regular vet care playing a key role in longevity.

 If you’ve ever met a Labrador Retriever, you know they are loyal, playful, and full of energy.
 As one of the most popular dog breeds in the world, Labs are known for their friendly nature and love for adventure.
 But if you're considering getting one or already have a Labrador in your home, you might be wondering: What does it take to keep them healthy and happy?